learning-zone/java-basics/collections-questions.md

 102 Rahul
 104 Amit
 ```
-#### Q. Which collection classes provide random access of it’s elements?
 #### Q. What is EnumSet?
 Java EnumSet class is the specialized Set implementation for use with enum types.
 It inherits AbstractSet class and implements the Set interface.